Connections-Business-Directory/Connections/README.txt

 * TWEAK: Remove unused style assets.
 * TWEAK: Rename `blocks.js` to `index.js` for consistency.
 Adjust import path for consistency.
 * TWEAK: Remove the public entry point for blocks in favor of individual block entry points so block assets can be loaded as necessary instead of globally.
-* TWEAK: Add the script and style handles to the Nearby and Related Content Blocks so the can be loaded as required instead of globally.
+* TWEAK: Add the script and style handles to the Nearby and Related Content Blocks, so they can be loaded as required instead of globally.
 * TWEAK: Register Blocks with `blocks.json` if the WordPress version is 5.8 or greater.
 * TWEAK: Use imports in Block scripts instead of referencing globals to enable code completion.
 * TWEAK: Do not import Block style.
 Use webpack entry to process separately.